MachingLearning-Group-2/Responsible-ML_Group_2/README.md

 ***

 ## Quantitative analysis
 * **Metrics to evaluate model:** Our group decided to use AUC to evaluate our model.
-After we run through the stress testing, residual analysis, and remove the outlier. we find the best AUC would be 0.7953.
+After we ran the stress testing, residual analysis, and removed the outliers, we found the best AUC to be 0.7953.

 * **Values for training, validation and evaluation data:**
 	* Training AUC: 0.7917